_ [Contents]

 The new version didn’t have any comments either.

-How did this mess come about?
-Perhaps the author, to this day, has never thought clearly about what his intention was.
-In this case, the process of commenting the intention would have helped him clarify his thinking.
-Or perhaps the author changed his mind about the intention.
-Or perhaps the intention was rock-solid all along, but he didn’t understand his own code well enough to tell whether it complied with his intentions or not.
+Perhaps the author, to this day, has never thought clearly enough about his code to realize that the code is not self-documenting.
+In this case, the process of writing down the intent of the code would have helped him clarify his thinking.
+Or perhaps the author changed his mind about the intent.
+Or perhaps the intent was rock-solid all along, but he didn’t understand his own code well enough to tell whether the first version (or any other version) implemented the intent or not.

 I had to change my code; I had to rip out all references to this function, because it no longer did what I wanted.
 (The fact that the author changed this without asking anybody – and without even telling anybody – just added to the unpleasantness.)